mirbyte/TradingView-Indicators/README.md

 ## Usage
-Copy the code in .txt file and paste into TradingView (open -> new indicator).
+Copy the code in .txt file and paste into TradingView (open -> new indicator)

 $${\color{blue}test}$$